tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/git-notes/git-notes.md

 `git branch --move master main` Rename your local master branch into main.
 To let others see the new main branch, you need to push it to the remote.
 This makes the renamed branch available on the remote: `git push --set-upstream origin main`
 `git push origin --delete master` delete the master branch on remote

+### git stash

+Why you need stash:

+- Create a repo, work & commit on `main`
+- Switch to another branch and work on it; maybe stage some files
+- Some bugs are found on other branch (or even `main`) and you need to fix it _immediately_.
+But, the thing is, git won't let you switch branch if there are some tracked or untracked changes.
+You must either commit of stash those changes before switching branch.

+Run the command `git stash` to bring your un-committed changes to the stash.
+After this, you can switch branch.
+When you come back to your branch, run `git stash pop` to bring back changes that you had stashed.
+You can actually pop changes that are stashed from one branch to a different branch.
+For example changes stashed in `bugfix` can be pop out in `main`.

+You should always first run `git stash list` and only dump the stash you want using something like `git stash apply stash@{0}`

+Remember stashing is meant to be used temporarily.
+And it should be used very carefully when you work with many people.

+Mot ứng dụng nữa là đang code mà muốn copy code từ branch khác: stash your changes -> go to other branches for reference, copy some code from other people (Minh Lê) -> go bach to your branch.

+The git stash command takes your uncommitted changes (both staged and unstaged), saves them away for later use, and then reverts them from your working copy.
+After this, you can switch branch.
+When you come back to your branch, run git stash pop to bring back changes that you had stashed.

 ## Working with Remote

 `master` was the default branch name for Git repositories until GitHub changed the default to `main` in October 2020.